Buying real estate in Argentina?

 buying property foreigner Argentina

-6) Argentina's booming agriculture and natural resources create a lof real estate investment opportunities
+6) In Argentina, agriculture and natural resources boost local real estate investment opportunities

 Argentina's agricultural and natural resource sectors are key drivers of economic activity in certain regions, offering unique real estate investment opportunities.